 But before we get there, the first question I’ll ask any couple is whether or not you plan to do a first-look as this will determine when the 3 most important portraits of the day: couple portraits, wedding party portraits, and family portraits will take place.
 From there, we’ll work backward from the ceremony start time to plan an ideal wedding day schedule.

 Below are two sample wedding day timelines, with and without a first-look.
 Each includes 8 hours of photography coverage, a 5 pm ceremony start time for comparison and assumes that the couple is getting ready at the single wedding venue.
 The first timeline incorporates a first-look while the second does not.
 Keep in mind that if you’re planning your ceremony and reception at different locations and will each be getting ready somewhere other than the ceremony venue, you’ll need more time for travel.
+Taking these timelines as a launching point, you can then always add to it.
+Maybe you want time to swing by a bar with your wedding party before the ceremony, like Shelby and Josh did for their Whiskey Factory wedding in Detroit.
+Or maybe you want to sneak off for more photos before the reception, make an outfit change, or just have time to yourselves.

 Without a first-look, the day can start a bit later, leaving more time for hair and make-up prior to the photographer’s arrival.
 In this schedule, I’ve dedicated time for some separate wedding party photos before the ceremony which means less time is needed after the ceremony for wedding party photos since all we’ll need is the full wedding party group together.
 Following the ceremony, you’ll want to allot more time for photos so an extended cocktail hour can be a great idea so we’re not rushed.
 This schedule allows adequate time for all portraits and time for ceremony and reception decor photos.
 And of course, without a first-look, the big reveal is saved for the altar.